 Everyone in the UK now has a summary care record as part of their medical records.
 This is a summary sheet containing your medication details, allergies, and long term medical conditions.
 This information will only be used by medical professionals in an emergency situation and where you or someone with you is unable to give consent to release this information to assist your care.
 If you DO NOT want emergency services to be able to access this information please let us know and we will mark your medical records accordingly.

-Appointments can be made in person, by telephone and online through SystmOne.
+Appointments can be made in person, by telephone or through a the eConsult system.

-Our appointment system enables you to book a routine appointment in advance (up to three weeks) with your own doctor.
+Our appointment system enables you to book a routine appointment in advance up to two weeks with a doctor.
 We also have emergency appointments available each day for people who have an urgent problem.
 These appointments cannot be pre-booked and we cannot guarantee which doctor you will see.
-We also offer a late surgery (until 8pm) every Wednesday.

 We try to make sure you get the treatment you need as soon as possible.
 Emergencies will be dealt with immediately and other urgent problems will be seen on the same day, though you may need to see another doctor.

-For less serious problems we will offer you the earliest available appointment with a doctor, nurse prescriber or practice nurse.
+For less serious problems we will offer you the earliest available appointment with a doctor, advanced nurse practitioner or practice nurse.

 If you feel your problem cannot wait for a routine appointment, please inform the reception staff when booking.